Marinated Sumac Onions (Red Onion Salad)

 What do sumac onions taste like?

-Sumac onions go on the side of anything.
-You name it and I’ll put sumac onions next to it!
+Marinated red onions go on the side of most dishes; you name it and I’ll put Turkish sumac onions next to it!

-- They would be the perfect side dish for some Lebanese cabbage rolls.
+- Sumac onion salad would be the perfect side dish for some Lebanese cabbage rolls, or for this tofu shakshuka.

 - Try them on top of some tahini toast for a little something different!